CSC207-UofT/course-project-26/phase2/design_document_phase2.md

 ## Testing
 # TODO: Taylan
+We have implemented many test cases for most of our Entity and Usecase classes.
+Also, we used the same packaging system in test files that we have in our actual code that makes it easier to access and use the tests we have for our program.
+Some of these tests test basic functionalities of the program like getters and setters of entity classes while the other tests check more specific capabilities of the program such as removing books from a listing to check if the program gives an exception when an amount more than available is given and changes the Listing's status to "Sold out" when the number of books in the listing drops to zero.

 ## Code Style and Documentation
 # TODO: Taylan
+For the code style, our code passes all the default code style formatting requirements that are in IntelliJ.
+We have used proper naming conventions for all of our classes, methods and variables.
+We also used proper indentation to increase the readability of our code.
+We have included documentation for all of our classes and most of the methods inside those classes throughout the program to be able to describe the function of each piece of code we have written in a more clear way.
+We used Javadoc to achieve this.
+This allowed us to also understand and check each other's code and build on them.
+These documentations include the purpose of the given code, its parameters and what it is meant to return or do.

 ## Code Organization / Packaging Strategies
 The packaging strategy we use for our UofT's online second-hand book store is packaging by the layers of the clean Architecture.